bitwes/Gut/GODOT_4_README.md

 ## Working Features
 * The command line seems to be working fine.
-* Basic asserts (assert_eq, ne, between etc) with anything except arrays and dictionaries.
+* The in-editor panel is usable, but not bug free yet.
+* Most all asserts are working now.
 * `assert_is` seems is working now.
 * Signal asserts
 * Signal connection asserts
 * Orphan monitoring
 * Doubling, Spying, Stubbing (mostly).
-Cannot double inner classes.
+Doubling Inner Classes has changed.
 * Using `await` (the new `yield`) in tests, and all the GUT supplied `yield_` methods.
 See notes in Changes section.
 * Input mocking.
 * Doubling Inner Classes has been fixed and all the tests have been restored.
-* Comparing Dictionary/Arrys with `assert_eq`, `assert_eq_deep`, and the new `assert_same` and `assert_not_same` for comparing references.
+* Comparing Dictionary/Arrays with `assert_eq`, `assert_eq_deep`, and the new `assert_same` and `assert_not_same` for comparing references.
 See Godot's new `is_same` function for details on how `assert_same` works (it's just an assertion wrapper around `is_same`).
 See the section "Comparing Dictionaries and Arrays" below for more details.

 ## Broken Features
 * Gut Panel.
-The in-editor panel is not working, you must use the CLI or the VSCode plugin (which uses the cli) for now.
+The in-editor panel has a lot of bugs, but you can run individual scripts or your entire test suite from the panel.
 * Other misc items.